Students are responsible for knowing all requirements of their program when they matriculate.

 - If final oral exams need to be scheduled in the summer, make sure to allow extra time in planning as many staff and faculty are off-campus.

 You and your advisor should decide on the length of your presentation.
-It is recommended that oral presentations last about 30-40 minutes.
+It is recommended that oral presentations last about 40 minutes.
 Consult with your advisor for help in selecting material and for advice on making an effective presentation.
 It is a good idea to practice the seminar in front of graduate students in your advisor’s group before the exam date.
 Be sure to start your talk by describing your main objectives and why the work was done, and end by summarizing your important findings and conclusions.
-Also, be sure to acknowledge assistance you received from other persons in doing the work and funding assistance from granting agencies or fellowships.
-Although questions of clarification may occur during the presentation, most questions are reserved until the end of the presentation when the general audience is allowed to ask questions about the work.
+Also, be sure to acknowledge assistance you received from others in doing the work and funding assistance from granting agencies or fellowships.
+Although questions of clarification may occur during the presentation, most questions from the audience are reserved until the end of the presentation.
 When there are no further questions from the general audience, they are asked to leave and the second part of the thesis defense can begin.